 Connect All Water Supply Tubes and Pipes

 Make sure to also inspect the water heater, water softener, and other utility appliances to make sure their water connections are connected.
 Remove aerators on kitchen and bathroom faucets (including tubs) to clean any buildup before turning the water back on.

-When you are sure that all disconnected water supply tubes and pipes have been properly reconnected, slowly turn on the main water supply until it is about halfway open.
+When you are certain that all disconnected water supply tubes and pipes have been properly reconnected, slowly turn on the main water supply until it is about halfway open.
 This valve is usually found at the main entrance pipe delivering the water supply to the home.
-If there is a utility sink near the main shutoff valve, it is a good idea to turn on that shutoff valve and open the faucet as you gradually turn on the main water supply.
+If there is a utility sink near the main shutoff valve, it is a good idea to turn on its shutoff valve and open the faucet as you gradually turn on the main water supply.
 This will allow trapped air to escape as the pipes refill with water.

 Open the Water Heater, Boiler, and Water Softener Water Valves